Apply for Honors Only Course Funding

 What form of funding is available?

-Three forms of funding are available, based on the format of the Honors Only instruction.
+Limited funding in three forms is available, based on the format of the Honors Only instruction.

 • For an Honors Only seminar: Short-term replacement lecturer salary (33.3% lecturer)

-• For a faculty-led Honors Only discussion/lab: $2000 bonus salary for the participating faculty member
+• For a faculty-led Honors Only discussion/lab: $2,000 supplies and expense allocation OR $2,000 bonus salary for the participating faculty member

-Replacement lecturer funds can enable departments to “free up” a faculty member to teach a low-enrollment Honors Only seminar and hire a lecturer to teach elsewhere in the curriculum.
-For large courses that will have an Honors discussion(s) or lab(s) led by the instructor of the main lecture, departments can elect to receive either a supplies & expense allocation for use by that instructor or *bonus pay for the participating faculty member.
+• For large courses that will have an Honors discussion(s) or lab(s) led by the instructor of the main lecture, instructors may apply for a supplies & expense allocation or bonus pay* for the participating faculty member.

 Can I receive funding for the same course more than once?